 We believe that healing involves not only great medical care but also the love and support of family and loved ones.
 Rosenbaum Family House provides a place for adult patients and their families or caregivers to stay while receiving medical care at WVU Medicine.
 Our founding donor Hilda Rosenbaum’s vision for the house was to create a “home away from home” for families facing a medical crisis.

 Family House offers programs designed to provide support to WVU Medicine outpatients and patient families.
 For many families facing a medical crisis, this is as important as having an affordable place to stay.
 Programs provided include laundry facilities, a day room, meals, and other services.
 Our staff and volunteers provide dinner for our guests Monday – Friday.
-In 2017, we served more than 13,000 meals to families in need.
+In 2017, more than 13,000 meals were served to families in need.